HMS-Analytical-Software/Pubquiz-Bot/README.md

 # Hackathon-Pubquiz

-In this repository you can find starter code and data for the Pubquiz Hackathon!
+In this repository you can find starter code and data for the Pubquiz Bot!

 Please create a virtual environment and install the requirements.txt: